-Even with nutrient-dense super foods like spinach, kale, and blueberries, you'll need to moderately pack a 40oz (1.18 Liter) blender container to yield a 700 ml smoothie serving.
+Even with nutrient-dense super foods like spinach, kale, and blueberries, you'll need to moderately pack a 40 fl. oz.
+(1.18 Liter) blender container to yield a 700 ml smoothie serving.
 This serving size yields a portion that has at least 100% of the daily recommended amounts of Vitamins A and C, as well as significant quantities of other important health promoting micro-nutrients and phytochemicals.
-This blender container size will also yield a portion that is equal to about 500 calories or more, roughly that of a meal.

 Must Have #2 - Minimum 750 Watts

-Any blender with less than 750 Watts of power won't have enough power to blend a full 1.18liter (40oz) container.
+Any blender with less than 750 Watts of power won't have enough power to blend a full 1.18 liter (40 fl. oz.) container.
 This is the absolute minimum amount of power you'll need to get the ingredients blended (and circulating properly) in a reasonable amount of time.

-Additionally, this is also the necessary amount of power to effectively blend both chunks of ice as well as small nuts such as almonds so that the consistency will be completely smooth without leftover chunks.
+Additionally, this is also the necessary amount of power to effectively blend both ice cubes as well as small nuts such as almonds so that the consistency will be completely smooth without leftover chunks.

 Must Have #3 - Minimum 5 Year Warranty